 Location of residency: United Kingdom

-Age restriction: At least 16 years of ageView website Save Need help writing this grant?
+Age restriction: At least 16 years of ageView website Save

 The Sarum St Michael Educational Charity is a trust formed from the assets of an Anglican college of education that closed in Salisbury in 1979.Our aim is to advance the work in education originally done by the college.
 We make grants to individuals ineligible for student loans to help them pursue their further education.
 We offer bursaries to intended teachers of Religious Education.
 We help schools pay for resources for teaching RE, and parishes pay for books and equipment for Sunday schools, youth clubs and the like.
 Grants are made within a wide geographical area consisting of the Diocese of Salisbury and all of the adjacent dioceses, except that schools and parishes must be based in the Diocese of Salisbury.
 Personal Grants include the following:

 First degree courses – although applicants eligible for a loan under the National Student Loan Scheme are not eligible for a grant, mature students who were unable to proceed to higher education when young may apply for degree or diploma courses, for pre-university access courses, or Open University courses.
 If you are under 25 and looking for funding for your first degree please contact The Community Foundation for Wiltshire and Swindon.
 They may be able to help if you are from Wiltshire through their One Degree More Programme.

 Postgraduates - those doing second degrees and postgraduate studies may apply.
 Grants may be given towards the costs of a dissertation and for books.
 An increasing number of first degree courses lead to master's degrees: the Charity prefers applications for master's degrees that follow a first degree.